morrisxelijah/food_run/README.md

 - **Cost and calorie awareness**

   - Integrate pricing estimates using store-brand or average local prices.
-  - Provide rough calorie estimates per recipe and per weekly plan.
+  - Provide rough calorie + pricing estimates per recipe and per weekly plan.
 - **Personal and “inspired by” recipes**

   - Let users clone imported recipes and add their own spin.